FROM CHRONIC SICK-CARE TO SELF-CARE! The RunningNurse™ MOVEMENT

 How to turn this ship around?
 “Health risk behaviors are unhealthy behaviors one can change.
 Four of these health risk behaviors—lack of exercise or physical activity, poor nutrition, tobacco use, and drinking too much alcohol—cause much of the illness, suffering, and early death related to chronic diseases and conditions (CDC).”
 We can best effect change by putting our self-care first.
 This puts the power back in our laps!

 Turning the ship around begins with you.
-2017 was the year the ANA declared the Year of The Healthy Nurse.
-I was elated when this initiative began.
-Back in the day when I started blogging about nurse self-care, when there seemed to be no discussion about it, I harped on the need for a healthy nurse initiative: nurse health-first!
-We need to ensure this stays in the spotlight.
-It may seems like a great endeavor, but we will take little steps to get there if we must.
+Back in 2011 when I started blogging about nurse self-care, when there seemed to be no discussion about it, I harped on the need for a healthy nurse initiative: nurse health-first!
+In 2017, the ANA declared the Year of The Healthy Nurse.
+I was elated when this initiative began but we need to ensure it stays in the spotlight.

 Nurses have the power to start moving our health beyond statistical projections to a more wholesome living.
 The RunningNurse Movement will lead the way.
-We will usher in a new wave of nurses leading in health and wellness!
-Sign up to learn more and let’s get on the frontline during this National Nurses appreciation week and month!
+We will usher in a new wave of nurses leading in health and wellness, even with little steps!
+Sign up to learn more and let’s get on the frontline during the 2020 National Nurses appreciation week and month!
 This noble and great movement will be a game changer!
 I believe it will change your life and that of millions all over the world!

-Join in this movement to personally enrich and empowering your community and the world.
+Join in this movement to personally enrich and empowering your community and the world through a powerful method of cooperation.
 Let’s make a dent in this chronic disease tsunami that has been lingering far too long!
 I believe no other healthcare professionals have the power to make serious changes in healthcare like a collective group of nurses.
-Click here to sign up and join this amazing movement now!
+Fill in the form below to lean more about this amazing movement now!
 Share this page with other nurses you know.
 Please send any questions, comments, or input to firstname.lastname@example.org.
 Looking forward to hearing from you!